 Both the 450D and the 650D have been discontinued, but can regularly be found used on eBay.
 The 450D was replaced by the Canon 500D, while the 650D was followed by the Canon 700D.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 450D or the Canon 650D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.